How To Get Rid Of Pockmarks? Is It Possible To Get Rid Of Them?

 1. Chemical Peeling

 From minimizing acne scars and facial blemishes to reducing the appearance of wrinkles, chemical peels are used for various skin care and cosmetic purposes.
-Depending on your scars and pockmarks, the dermatologist may suggest a chemical peeling procedure.

 In this procedure, a layer of skin acid is applied to the affected area.
-The acids used include salicylic acid, glycolic acidi XA type of alpha hydroxy acid (AHA) that helps slough off dead skin cells and boost collagen production in the skin. , trichloroacetic acid or TCA, and pyruvic acid.
+The acids used include salicylic acid, glycolic acidi A type of alpha hydroxy acid (AHA) that helps slough off dead skin cells and boost collagen production in the skin. , trichloroacetic acid or TCA, and pyruvic acid.

 Chemical peels work best for flat surface scars.
 You have to use these regularly to get the best results.